blockprotocol/blockprotocol/libs/wordpress-plugin/plugin/trunk/readme.txt

 Discover and use new blocks when you need them, at the point of insertion, directly from within the WordPress editor.
 No more installing new plugins to get more blocks.

-- Blocks that provide access to external services including **OpenAI** and **Mapbox**, without needing to sign up for these separately.
+- Blocks that provide access to external services including **OpenAI** and **Mapbox**, without needing to sign up for these separately
-- A wide-range of structured data blocks with SEO benefits for your website.
+- Structured data blocks with SEO benefits for your website, helping you rank more highly in Google and Bing (e.g. the [Address](https://blockprotocol.org/@hash/blocks/address) and [How-to](https://blockprotocol.org/@hash/blocks/how-to) blocks)
+- Interactive blocks such as the [drawing](https://blockprotocol.org/@tldraw/blocks/drawing) and [countdown timer](https://blockprotocol.org/@hash/blocks/timer) blocks
-- "Traditional" content management blocks such as callouts, headings, images, and quotes.
+- "Traditional" content management blocks such as [callouts](https://blockprotocol.org/@hash/blocks/callout), headings, images, and quotes

 You can also build your own block for the Block Protocol without any PHP, and publish it instantly.
 To build a block, [check out the developer docs](https://blockprotocol.org/docs/developing-blocks).